Dive In, The Water’s Great!: How You And Your Association Can Take Risks in 2017

 - Acknowledge fears you may have about taking these risks.
 Ask yourself, “What could go wrong?
 How would I feel about that?
 What would happen if I failed?”
 Run the worst-case scenarios in your head.
 Be melodramatic—you know it won’t turn out that bad!

 - Flip your questions and answers to step #2: “What could go right?
 How would I feel about that?”

 - List your cheerleaders.
-Who'll positively cheer you on and help you "get there" from your staff/team and your organization?
+Who’ll positively cheer you on and help you “get there” from your staff/team and your association’s members?